jagathcharan/circle-detection/README.md

 Running the code automatically creates the synthic dataset to the mounted drive

 ## Training the Model:
-Open the Google Colab notebook and run the training section.
+Training the model using Yolo v8 which is mainly using now a days Open the Google Colab notebook and run the training section.
 Adjust hyperparameters as needed.